State Complaint Number for MLTC Problems - 1-866-712-7197

 If the plan does not issue a decision on a request for services within the timeframes specified in 42 CFR 438.210 described above, this constitutes a denial and is thus an adverse action, which can be appealed just as a written decision can be appealed.
 42 CF.R.
 438.404(c)(5).
 See article on Appeal & Grievances in MLTC.

 Lock-In Starts Dec.
 1, 2020 - For the first time since MLTC became mandatory in 2012, members who enroll in a new plan after Dec.
 1, 2020 will be allowed to change plans in the first 90 days, then will be locked in.
-This means they are barred from changing plans for 9 months except for good cause.
+This means they are barred from changing plans for the next 9 months except for good cause.
 This change was enacted in the NYS Budget April 2018.
 NY Public Health Law § 4403-f, subd.
 7(b)(vii) but not approved by CMS until December 2019.
-The JUNE 2018 Medicaid Update (PDF), a State DOH publication for Medicaid health care providers, gives further detail about how DOH has planned to implement this change since 2018.
-See 2018-2019 Enacted Budget Initiative: MLTC Partial Capitation Plans Enrollment Lock-In

 Beginning on Dec.
 1, 2020, .people who enroll either by new enrollment or plan-to-plan transfer after that date will have a 90-day grace period to elect a plan transfer after enrollment.
 They then will be locked in to that plan for nine months after the end of their grace period.
 After the 9-month lock-in period ends, enrollees may transfer to another MLTCP at any time for any reason.
 However, the lock-in period applies 90-days after each new enrollment into an MLTCP plan.
-People who were enrolled in an MLTC partial capitation plan prior to the to-be-announced effective date in 2019 may still change plans after that date when they choose, but then will be locked in to the new plan after the 90th day after enrollment.
+People who were enrolled in an MLTC plan before Dec.
+1, 2020 may still change plans after that date when they choose, but then will be locked in to the new plan for 9 months after the 90th day after enrollment.